sct-pipeline/inspired/README.md

-# inspiredsct
+# INSPIRED

-Spinal cord analysis scripts based on SCT
+Spinal cord analysis scripts based on SCT for the INSPIRED project.

 ## File structure